PyroDonkey/Firefox-Cloak/README.md

 This batch script automates the setup process on Windows:

 - Checks for and installs Python if not present
+- Allows users to choose between Standard and Strict configurations
-- Downloads and runs the `strict_config.py` script
+- Downloads and runs the selected configuration script
 - Handles user confirmation and provides warnings about the changes

-### 2. Strict Configuration (strict_config.py)
+### 2. Configuration Scripts (standard_config.py and strict_config.py)

-This Python script installs Firefox ESR, automatically applies the privacy-enhancing configurations listed in the Features section, and installs uBlock Origin.
+These Python scripts install Firefox ESR, automatically apply the privacy-enhancing configurations listed in the Features section, and install uBlock Origin.

 ## Usage

 1. Download the `Windows Installer.bat` file.
 2. Right-click the file and select "Run as administrator".
+3. Choose between Standard and Strict configurations when prompted.
-3. Follow the on-screen prompts to confirm the installation.
+4. Follow the on-screen prompts to confirm the installation.

 ## Warnings